- Make sure that your iPhone, iPad, or iPod touch is updated to the latest version of iOS.

 Do more with Notes

-With Notes in iOS 9, you can create checklists, change formatting, add attachments, insert photos or videos, and sketch.
+With Notes in iOS 9 and later, you can create checklists, change formatting, add attachments, insert photos or videos, and sketch.

 Create a checklist